zainpay/zainpay-nodejs-sdk/README.md

     ```

 ### 18. Zainbox Profile and Current Billing Plan
-- Get the complete profile of a Zainbox, including the Current Billing Plan for account to account and interBank transfers respectively
+- This endpoint enables a merchant to get the complete profile of a Zainbox, including the Current Billing Plan for account to account and interBank transfers respectively

     **Parameter:** zainboxCode (Required)